lukejenner6/PSY6422-Project/README.md

 **styles.css:** This contains the css elements for styling the hover over settings and panel sizing.

-**project_overview:** This is an R markdown file which contains the codebook and outlines the project's meta-data, goals, and coding process.
+**project_overview.rmd:** This is an rmarkdown file which contains the codebook and outlines the project's meta-data, goals, and coding process.

+**project_overview.html:** This is the knitted rmarkdown document.

 **app.R:** R script for running the dashboard.
 This is split into three sections: importing and cleaning the data, creating graphs and variables for the dashboard, and executing the dashboard.
 It is best to view the dashboard in a browser window, as the aesthetics are tailored towards this.